rbalicki2/chameleon/README.md

 Note: You can also consider simplifying your action's API. `type="CHANGE_MODE" mode="NIGHT"` might be sufficient, and not require a wrapping component.

 * Wrap the context in a class, and have derived setters and getters.
-Make the class immutable by having all setters return a new instance. **Both of these are very important for larger projects.** Example:
+Make the class immutable by having all setters return a new instance of the class. **Both of these are very important for larger projects.** Example:

 ```js
 // StyleContext.js